 Planting flowers and herbs that are attractive to damsel bugs will also bring harmful insects.
 Thus, providing a source of food for egg-laying females, nymphs, and adults.

 This is a matter of balance.
-The organic gardener has to keep some pests of plants to attract and keep beneficial insects in the garden.
+The organic gardener has to tolerate some plant pests to attract and keep beneficial insects in the garden.

-The speed of DBs and the numbers of insects consumed by both nymphs and adults should control the pest problem with only minimal plant damage.
+The speed of DBs and the number of insects consumed by both nymphs and adults should control the pest problem with only minimal plant damage.

 Takeaway